christiangemesi/bachelorarbeit/README.md

 > 2. Preparing the Folder Structure <br>
 >      1. `mkdir ThekRe_Webportal` (to create a new folder)
 >      2.  `cd ThekRe_Webportal` (to change into the folder)
->      3. `vim thekre_docker.sh` (to create a new file and open it with vim) and paste the content from the file below:
+>      3. `sudo vim thekre_docker.sh` (to create a new file and open it with vim)
+>      4.  click `i` to enter the insert mode and paste the content from the file below:
 >           ```
 >           #!/bin/bash
 >           echo "Creating a new folder..."